 These policies exist to maintain a safe and professional environment.
 PLEASE REVIEW THESE POLICIES CAREFULLY.

-- The first step is to contact the Head of School at Carlisle Academy to discuss space availability and program suitability (207-985-0374, firstname.lastname@example.org).
+- The first step is to contact the office to discuss space availability and program suitability (207-985-0374, firstname.lastname@example.org).

 Tuition Payments & Credits

 - Tuition is based on a per diem fee or the full session, as indicated on the tuition sheet.

 - Students receiving a CCF award must pay their balance before the start of the session.

 - All agencies/schools are billed monthly, unless other contract terms have been established.

 - If a student is unable to pay the balance in the time requested, a payment plan will be established with the office.